EPUB PDF

 With these terms, there are three ways to deploy the Collector.

-A centralized deployment – multiple replicas behind a load balancer.
-Receives telemetry from DaemonSets or sidecars.
+A centralized Collector deployment – multiple replicas behind a load balancer.
+Receives telemetry from agents.
 Handles heavier processing that requires seeing data from many services at once.

 In practice, these modes are layered.
-DaemonSets or sidecars handle lightweight work – batching, resource detection, basic enrichment – and forward to a gateway tier for the expensive processing.
+Agents handle lightweight work and forward to a gateway for the expensive processing.
 The gateway exports to the backend.

 A trace follows a request across services.
 But when a request leaves one service and arrives at another, how does the second service know they belong to the same trace?

 Through a header.
-The W3C traceparent header carries the trace ID, the current span ID, and trace flags.
+The W3C traceparent header carries four fields.
+The version (00) identifies the format.
+The trace ID and span ID link this request to its trace.
+The flags field controls sampling – 01 means "record this trace," 00 means "do not record."
+Sampling decisions are covered soon.
 Every service reads this header, continues the trace, and passes it to the next service it calls.

 Trace context carries telemetry identity – the trace ID and span ID.
 Baggage uses the same propagation mechanism to carry application data.